Intonation, tone production, and tuning accuracy are crucial factors when buying an electric guitar or any guitar for that matter.

 If the neck is too wide and thick for comfort, you will lose your enthusiasm and give up learning to play the guitar altogether.

 That is why I am giving my 15 years’ worth of guitar-playing experience to offer you the best slim-neck guitars you can buy.

-Of the ten guitars I reviewed, the Fender Kurt Cobain Jaguar comes out on top as the best electric guitar with thin neck, because of its legendary styling, phenomenal electronics, cool looks, and big tone.
+Of the ten guitars I reviewed, the Fender Kurt Cobain Jaguar comes out on top as the best electric guitar with a thin neck, because of its legendary styling, phenomenal electronics, cool looks, and big tone.

 Of course, you might have a different taste or set of considerations than I do, but I highly recommend you consider getting this one.

 Let us find out which of these slim string instruments you should bring home.

 - Fender Kurt Cobain Jaguar – Best Overall Thin-Neck Electric Guitar